obiba/rock-doc/admin/configuration.rst

   When no valid user is defined, the default user setup is applied: user ``administrator`` with password ``password`` (with administrator role).

 The user passwords can be hashed, using the `Bcrypt <https://en.wikipedia.org/wiki/Bcrypt>`_ algorithm.
 In this case, the hashed password will be preceded by the prefix **{bcrypt}**.
 Make sure also to quote the **secret** value so that the $ signs do not get interpreted.
-The are many bcrypt hashers available online, for instance `bcrypt.online <https://bcrypt.online/>`_.
+There are many bcrypt hashers available online, for instance `bcrypt.online <https://bcrypt.online/>`_.
 As an example:

 .. code-block:: yaml